CrazyuncleFunk/Restaurant/README.md

 # Restaurant
-A restaurant build in asp.net
+A restaurant built in asp.net